jroivas/sic/sic.md

     }

 Module can spread into multiple compile units.
-Files in a module must be in one folder to be included.
+Files of the module must be located in one folder, and it's considered to be different module if files located in different folder.
-Headers and other files can be included still with preprocessor `#include`.
+Headers and other files can be included still with preprocessor `#include` from outside the module folder.

 When compiling a module, it produces these outputs: